Patient Perspective

 Trouble Going to Sleep or Staying Asleep?

-• If you awake in the night and can’t go back to sleep within 20 minutes, get up and do a quiet activity (read or listen to something soothing, warm bath), using a softer light, then go back to bed when you get sleepy.
+• If you awake in the night and cannot go back to sleep within 20 minutes, get up and do a quiet activity (read or listen to something soothing, warm bath), using a softer light, then go back to bed when you get sleepy.

 • If you have a problem sleeping through the night, stick to waking up at your usual time regardless of the amount of sleep you had the night before.
 Then, go to bed at your regular time.